Azure-Samples/azd-functions-sharepoint-webhooks/README.md

    }
    ```

-1. Edit the file `infra\main.parameters.json` to customize the parameters used for the deployment of the resources in Azure.
+1. Review the file `infra\main.parameters.json` to customize the parameters used for provisioning the resources in Azure.
 Review [this article](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/manage-environment-variables) to manage the environment variables.

 1. Install the dependencies and build the functions app: